sminnee/salad/README.md

 ## INSTALL

-BrowserCuke is packaged as a Ruby gem.
+Salad is packaged as a Ruby gem.
 There are also a few platform-specific steps that you need to perform.
 Platform-specific installation instructions are as follows.

 ### Windows